iotaledger/iota-sdk/README.md

 [![Coverage Status](https://coveralls.io/repos/github/iotaledger/iota-sdk/badge.svg?branch=develop)](https://coveralls.io/github/iotaledger/iota-sdk?branch=develop)

-The IOTA SDK is a Rust-based project that provides a convenient and efficient way to interact with Shimmer nodes in the Shimmer network.
-It consists of two main modules: `wallet` and `client`.
+The IOTA SDK is a Rust-based project that provides a convenient and efficient way to interact with nodes in the Shimmer and IOTA networks running the [Stardust protocol](https://wiki.iota.org/shimmer/develop/explanations/what-is-stardust).
+It consists of two main
+modules: `wallet` and `client`.

 The `wallet` module is stateful, with a standardized interface for developers to build applications involving value transactions.
 It uses high-level functions that simplify everyday operations.
 It can optionally interact